-Make your way north from the lakes along Nørrebrogade.
-You will find a long stretch of gold walls, turn in and discover this beautiful and historic cemetary in the Nørrebro neighborhood.
+From the lakes, turn right and head north along Nørrebrogade.
+You will find a long stretch of gold walls, turn in and discover this beautiful and historic cemetery in the Nørrebro neighborhood.
 Assistens offers brilliant fall foliage and a serene place to take a stroll.
 If you’re interested in tracking down the final resting places of Danish legends like Hans Christian Andersen or Søren Kierkegaard – you can do that too.

 Frederiksborggade 21, 1360 København K

 Turn around and head back down Nørrebrogade towards the lakes again, but this time cross over the famous Dronning Louises Bro.
 You’re headed for Torvehallerne.
 The glass market.
 I love this place.
 A true foodie foray from amazing fresh fish to French cheese and craft beer.
 Taste the tapas or go Danish and try the topless sandwiches called smørrebrød.
 You can find brilliant fall flowers and decor and bushels of Dansk græskar – pumpkins.